flybywiresim/docs/docs/start/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

-Sometimes the sim will "*miss*" the trigger point being reach for outer tank fuel transfer to initialize.
+Sometimes the sim will "*miss*" the trigger point being reached for outer tank fuel transfer to initialize.
 This may happen if the sim is "busy" when working with something else.

 *Intermittent Issue / Under Investigation*